awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ## Creating a Read Replica in a Different AWS Region<a name="USER_ReadRepl.XRgn"></a>

-With Amazon RDS, you can create a MariaDB, MySQL, Oracle, or PostgreSQL read replica in a different AWS Region than the source DB instance\.
+With Amazon RDS, you can create a MariaDB, MySQL, Oracle, or PostgreSQL read replica in a different AWS Region from the source DB instance\.
 Creating a cross\-Region read replica isn't supported for SQL Server on Amazon RDS\.

 You create a read replica in a different AWS Region to do the following:
 + Improve your disaster recovery capabilities\.